High-ranking diplomat quits in protest of Trump's decision to withdraw from Syria

 “Obviously, it would be reckless if we were just to say, well, the physical caliphate is defeated, so we can just leave now.
 I think anyone who’s looked at a conflict like this would agree with that.”

-But Trump, in a White House video Wednesday announcing his Syria pulpit, said the opposite, making precisely the argument that McGurk had described as reckless.
+But Trump, in a White House video Wednesday announcing his Syria pullout, said the opposite, making precisely the argument that McGurk had described as reckless.

 “We have won against ISIS,” Trump said in a video recorded on the White House lawn.
 “We’ve beaten them, and we’ve beaten them badly and we’ve taken back the land, and now it’s time for our troops to come back home.”